gilbva/shrike/README.md

 ```

 ## Child Contexts
 All context have a scope, the default context is the Application scoped context, only one Application context may exists as there is no way to create another.
-But you may create as many scopes as you want, and as many context as you want for tree scopes.
+But you may create as many scopes as you want, and as many context as you want for these scopes.

 The @Component annotation can specify on with scope this component must be created.
 ```java